 Kedric Bateman was born in Salt Lake City, Utah in January of 1996; he then moved to California in 2001 where he became interested in dance.
 He began training in ballet and tap in 2006 at Media City Ballet in Burbank, CA. In 2008, his family relocated to Henderson, NV, where he auditioned to be in Las Vegas Academy’s Dance Department.
 Kedric started his freshman year in the lowest level and with hard work, dedication and the support from the teachers at the school, progressed to the highest level in the Dance Department by senior year.
 He fell in love with many modern dance styles, but nothing felt more natural to him than Horton.
 Kedric was trained by Thomas DiSabato (Horton), Tara Foy (ballet), and Jeneane Huggins (Graham).
 During his sophomore year of high school, he was competing at Inspire Dance Company, directed by Robert Contreras.
 There, he progressed in improvisation, hip-hop, ballet training, and post-modern movement.
 After high school, Kedric suffered an injury from a motorcycle accident, putting him out of dance for a few years.
 He was longing to get back into dance and started training again, and over time, got his technique back.
 He was then referred to Contemporary West Dance Theatre where he has had the privilege to dance since June, 2018.
 Kedric is extremely grateful and blessed for the support from Bernard Gaddis, his family and dance teachers over the years.

-Ashley Gezana originally from Austin, TX, Ashley studied with the American Dance Theater, Tinka’s Dance Studio, Slavin Nadel School of Ballet, and Round Rock Repertory Dance Centre (RRRDC) in which she was part of the performing troupe ‘dantsers.’
+Originally from Austin, TX, Ashley studied with the American Dance Theater, Tinka’s Dance Studio, Slavin Nadel School of Ballet, and Round Rock Repertory Dance Centre (RRRDC) in which she was part of the performing troupe ‘dantsers.’
 Ashley attended Dean College as a dance major where she was a part of their Dance Team and three faculty directed companies.
 Upon transferring to the University of Houston she received her BA in Dance Performance.
+While at U of H, Ashley performed as a swing/understudy at the Alley Theatre’s A Christmas Carol, and for the Bayou City Concert Musicals as a dancer/ensemble in On The Town and Gentlemen Prefer Blondes.
 She has participated in the Texas Association Teachers of Dance (TATD) conventions, Alvin Ailey summer intensive, The Ailey School independent study program, and served as a Broadway Dance Center (BDC) summer intern.
-After spending two seasons with the Dayton Contemporary Dance Second Company (DCDC2) Ashley is proud to be a member of the Las Vegas Contemporary Dance Theater.
+After spending two seasons with the Dayton Contemporary Dance Second Company (DCDC2), she is proud to be a member of the Contemporary West Dance Theater.

 Assistant Wardrobe Attendant